dmaone/CommonSense/Underlying-Data/Oscillograms/Cortron/README.md

 IN: ~~___~~~
 ```

 Comparator (not amplifier as in patent!
-LM319N in this case) generates an extremely short (and very unstable because of power sag: ([SHOCK VIDEO](https://www.instagram.com/p/B0Ef6aLliQX/)) pulse - ~150ns.
-PFN (another half of 74LS00N) takes care of it, presenting MCU with the signal depicted as IN: on previous diagram - from the "ON" of positive strobe to the "OFF" of negative one.
+LM319N in this case) generates an extremely short (and very unstable because of power sag:
+ ([SHOCK VIDEO](https://www.instagram.com/p/B0Ef6aLliQX/)) pulse - ~150ns.
+Latch (another half of 74LS00N) takes care of it,
+presenting MCU with the signal depicted as IN: on previous diagram - from the "ON" of positive strobe to the "OFF" of negative one.

 ![Strobe, sense line, comparator output](OriginalTimings/Strobe_and_sense_200ns.png)

 ## Direct drive experiments
 All driving is performed with strong drive, via 1kΩ current-limited resistor.
-Note that datasheet specifies max. source current for PSoC5 LP GPIO at 4mA, so if you want to repeat this and reduce this resistor - consult your datasheet and don't overload your GPIOs.
+Note that datasheet specifies max. source current
+for PSoC5 LP GPIO at 4mA, so if you want to repeat this and reduce this resistor - consult your datasheet and don't fry your GPIOs.

 ### No load
 ![No load, released](DirectDrive/No_Load_Released.png)